labeattie/testpreviewsite/_posts/2022-01-24-my-take-on-fi-pt1.md

 * i = interest rate
 * n = time in years

-I then simply rearranged the equation to solve for n, as shown below.
+I then rearranged the equation to solve for n, as shown below.

 $$(1-i)^n = Fi/A+1$$